Table of Contents

 An employment contract (or employment agreement) defines the terms of a legal binding agreement between an employee and employer such as compensation, duration, benefits, and other conditions of the employment relationship.

 Contract of Employment Definition

-An employment contract (or employment agreement) recognizes a legal business relationship between an employer and employee.
+An employment contract recognizes a legal business relationship between an employer and employee.
 The contract of employment outlines the rights and responsibilities of both parties for the duration of employment.
 For example, the set of functions an employee will perform, and the salary the employer agrees to pay in return.